-If you are single and employed but unable to work for whatever reasons e.g. health issues, surgery etc your entire source of income could be jeopardized if you need more time off that what your work leave policy allows which is why having adequate disability insurance is critical (especially if you are a single parent).
-If your employer offers both short and long term disability, take it.
+If you are single and employed but unable to work for whatever reasons e.g. health issues, surgery etc your entire source of income could be jeopardized if you need more time off than what your work leave policy allows which is why having adequate disability insurance is critical (especially if you are a single parent).
+If your employer offers both short and long-term disability, take it.

 Having disability insurance in addition to your emergency savings will be a solid buffer that can help you weather a difficult time.
 You can also get disability insurance outside of your employer at a premium but if it's something your job does not offer, it may be worth looking into and seriously considering.

 Whether or not you decide to get married or manage your finances with a significant other in the future, saving for retirement early (starting right now) is key.
 You'll be able to take advantage of the time that you have as well as the power of compound interest.

 If you do settle down with someone else then you'll have more money put aside for your future from the combination of your portfolios, however, if you don't, you'll wind up just fine, if you've been savings on your own.
 Also keep in mind that on average, women live longer than men so you will need more money for yourself long term.

 Start by contributing to your employer-sponsored retirement savings accounts and/or to IRAs with a goal of maxing out your contributions if possible.

 4. Fall in love with budgeting